-The seventh fiscal period ended with a year to date deficit of \$28.0 million.
-Fraser Health is implementing a number of new and ongoing mitigation strategies which will continue to improve productivity, moderate spend against budget, transition care to the appropriate level and help allow Fraser Health to meet its overall financial commitments to the Ministry.
+The eleventh fiscal period ended with a year to date deficit of \$43.4 million.
+Fraser Health continues to implement a number of new and ongoing mitigation strategies which continue to improve productivity, moderate spend against budget, transition care to the appropriate level and help allow Fraser Health to meet its overall financial commitments to the Ministry.